m-moshtagh/rust_jutsu/notes/core/basic_concepts.md

 `cargo new project_name --bin`

-We have a cargo.tml file which is our package file.
+We have a cargo.toml file which is our package file.
 It has metadata of our project and also we can specify the dependencies of proejcts here.

 We'll get a main.rs file which contains hello world.
 `fn` is the macro respobsible to create a function in rust language. `main()` function is the entry point of our rust program.